 “Working in the field of social services means promoting social justice.
 We’ve always worked to make a difference - but something quite exciting is happening.
 Our roles are changing significantly within community agencies.
 We’re now seeing opportunities to effect change in more ways than ever before.”

-- Paul Sherman, Program Head, Family & Community Social Services
+- Dr. Paul Sherman, Program Head, Family & Community Social Services

 Shifts in public policy have resulted in a new focus on mental health, and on early intervention and prevention.
 Our roles are changing dramatically in the workplace—we’re expected to know more and do more on the frontlines.
-Build on your knowledge.
-Open up new opportunities by earning a degree in Family & Community Social Services.
+Build on your knowledge and open up new opportunities by earning a degree in Family & Community Social Services.